siggyweb/vgrep/README.md

 commands that are complex or need to be used repetitively.

 The intention behind vgrep is to make search based commands more visual, adding a feedback layer to the shell while protecting against commands which could damage system state.
+Grep was chosen for the name as this is what I use it for most :)

 # # Shortcuts
 - "ctrl+c" exit the vgrep dynamic terminal.